node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

 The default level is `info`.
 For embedded devices with limited flash storage you may wish to set this to `fatal` to minimise writes to "disk".

 lang
-: the following option is to run node-red in your preferred language.
-Available languages include: en-US (default), ja, de, zh-CN, zh-TW, ru, ko Some languages are more complete than others.
-Example: `lang: "de",`
+: the following option is to run node-red in your preferred language.<br/> Available languages include: `en-US (default), ja, de, zh-CN, zh-TW, ru, ko`.
+Some languages are more complete than others.

 diagnosticsOptions
 : Configure diagnostics options.